EECS150/asic_labs_sp22/lab5/spec.md

 gcd coprocessor can achieve, and it should generate the dual-unit design if it is lower.
 **Submit your code.**

+Hint: Use the `verilog` `generate` syntax for choosing between designs.
+See [here](https://www.chipverify.com/verilog/verilog-generate-block) for documentation on how to use the `generate` syntax.

 c.)
 (Optional) Using a rough estimate of target number of cycles versus number of units in the design, write a code that will generate 1-8 cores depending on the performance demand.
 Do NOT do this by writing out every possible case explicitly.
 You can limit the number of units to powers of two